hashd/gem-color-schemes/README.md

 Versioned and named as Gems

 ### Versions

+##### Ember
-- Ember: Light and colorful color scheme that is pleasing on the eye
+Light and colorful color scheme that is pleasing on the eye

+Available for:
+- Jetbrains suite
+- VSCode